AB 540 and the California Dream Act

 •If required, student must complete affidavit stating they have filed (or will file when eligible to do so) for legal immigration status.

 •Affidavit must be signed and submitted after student graduates from high school.

 Types of Aid

-AB 540 students may be eligible for the following California state aid:
+AB 540 students may be eligible for the following California state aid and services:

 • Cal Grant

 • Chafee Grant This grant applies to current or former foster youth that have not reached the age of 22.
 For more information, please go our Chafee Grant page.

 • Extended Opportunities Programs and Services (EOPS), to apply please pick up an application at the EOPS Office.
 For more information, call (530) 895-2555.

 1. Submit the Residency AB 540 Non-Resident Tuition Exemption Request form to the Butte College Admissions & Records Office for an AB 540 eligibility determination.